easilyBaffled/tap-post/Post.md

 I've created `console.tap` to be the logging function modern JS has been missing.
 {% runkit %}
 console.tap = v => {
-    console.log( v )
+    console.log( v );
-    return v
+    return v;
 };
 {% endrunkit %}
 <span></span><figcaption><strong>Oo Aah</strong></figcaption><figcaption><sub>…wait, that's it?</sub></figcaption>

 First, yes I'm adding it to the global console object.
 That is my choice, I'm a mad man.
 Second, the function revolves around simplicity.
-It takes one value, logs _that_ value, and returns _that_ value.
+It takes one* value, logs _that_ value, and returns _that_ value.
 To the calling function, and the context around it, nothing happens.
 Which means there is no extra overhead or setup to debugging.

+<figcaption>*In reality you can pass additional arguments into <code>tap</code>.
+They'll be logged but not returned</figcaption>

 ### Using Tap
 We'll return to `pickAndFormatTransaction` later.
 Instead here's something a little smaller.